 processing payment for the completed service in accordance with all programmatic and purchasing requirements.

-Local field office staff coordinates customer medical services that are not provided in a hospital, facility, or medical school.
-These include medical evaluation and treatment in a physician's office, including surgical and physical restoration procedures therapy services, durable medical equipment, and prosthetic or orthotic services.
+Local field office staff must coordinate customer medical services that are not provided in a hospital, facility, or medical school.
+These services include medical evaluation and treatment in a physician's office, including surgical consultations pre- and post-surgery and other physical restoration procedures provided in an office setting with local anesthesia, therapy services, durable medical equipment, and prosthetic or orthotic services.

-The VR counselor sends a complete courtesy case to the medical services coordinator (MSC).
-After consultation with the VR counselor, the designated MSC coordinates all customer physical restoration services that will be provided in a hospital, ambulatory surgical center, brain injury facility, or medical school.

 Exception: The local field office staff may coordinate a laboratory or radiology diagnostic test at a hospital or facility if the diagnostic test is ordered by a physician in conjunction with a medical evaluation and the laboratory or radiology order does not allow time for MSC coordination of the requested diagnostic test.
 In that case, the local field office staff obtains guidance from the MSC before issuing the service authorization.

-The VR counselor contacts the customer at the time of hospital discharge to ensure that the customer understands postoperative instructions and is aware that he or she must notify the physician and the VR counselor if there are signs and/or symptoms of a potential medical complication.
-The VR counselor provides monitoring and support to the customer during rehabilitative treatment to assess progress and compliance with the treatment regimen.

-Following the completion of services, the VR counselor obtains verbal or written information about changes in functional limitations or work capacity from the service provider.
-The VR counselor documents how the impediment to employment has changed because of the physical restoration service by using one of the following:

-VR3106, Work Restriction Checklist

-A functional capacity evaluation

-Clinic or progress notes

-An RHW case note

-Exception: Intercurrent illness and dental treatment do not require assessment of residual functional limitations.

-The VR counselor identifies the customer's long-term and ongoing medical needs after VR sponsorship of physical restoration services ends and discusses with the customer the plans for meeting those needs.
+C-701-3: Coordinating with the Medical Services Coordinator

+After consultation with the VR counselor, the designated medical services coordinator (MSC) coordinates all customer physical restoration services that will be provided in a hospital, ambulatory surgical center, post-acute brain injury facility, or medical school.

-C-701-3: Role of the Medical Services Coordinator
+Role of the Medical Services Coordinator

-The medical services coordinator (MSC) must coordinate:
+The MSC must coordinate:

 all hospital inpatient and outpatient medical services;